 - Inputs to the model.
-These can be parameters that are part of the model, such as unit costs or mean demand.
-They can also be the random variables that represent uncertain quantities in the model such as demand or price paid, or they can be the values of unknown parameters when one is doing a sensitivity analysis. - Intermediate computations.
-These are calculations that are involved in the model.
-For example, in an inventory model, these might compute the inventory levels or backlogs at the end of each period. - Outputs from the model.
-These are the observations on quantities of interest one seeks from the model.
+These cells can contain parameters that are part of the model, such as unit costs or mean demand.
+The contents can also be sampled values of the random variables that represent uncertain quantities in the model such as demand or price paid, or they can be assumed values of unknown parameters when one is doing a sensitivity analysis. - Intermediate computations.
+These cells contain calculations that are involved in the model.
+For example, in an inventory model, they might compute the inventory levels or backlogs at the end of each period. - Outputs from the model.
+These cells contain the observations on quantities of interest one seeks from the model.
 For example, in an inventory model, these observations could be the costs incurred during each period.

 Most models that can be organized in this way can be simulated in a spreadsheet.
+The following steps are described in more detail in Chapter 2 of (Seila, Ceric, and Tadikamalla 2003).